-Earth-disturbing activities conducted prior to active mining activities, construction of access and staging area - Consists of two classes of earth-disturbing (i.e., clearing, grading and excavation) activities:

-Activities performed for purposes of mine site preparation, including: cutting new rights of way; providing access to a mine site for vehicles and equipment; access road construction; other earth disturbances associated with site preparation activities on any areas where active mining activities have not yet commenced; construction of staging areas to prepare for erecting structures such as to house project personnel and equipment, mill buildings, etc.

-- 3. Active mineral mining activities Activities related to the extraction, removal or recovery, and beneficiation of non-metallic minerals from the earth; removal of overburden and waste rock to expose mineable minerals; and site reclamation and closure activities.
+- Earth-disturbing activities conducted prior to active mining activities, construction of access and staging area - Consists of two classes of earth-disturbing (i.e., clearing, grading and excavation) activities: - a.
+Activities performed for purposes of mine site preparation, including: cutting new rights of way (except when related to access road construction); providing access to a mine site for vehicles and equipment (except when related to access road construction); other earth disturbances associated with site preparation activities on any areas where active mining activities have not yet commenced; and - b.
+Construction of staging areas to prepare for erecting structures such as to house project personnel and equipment, mill buildings, etc., and construction of access roads. - 3.
+Active mineral mining activities Activities related to the extraction, removal or recovery, and beneficiation of non-metallic minerals from the earth; removal of overburden and waste rock to expose mineable minerals; and site reclamation and closure activities.
 All such activities occur within the active mining area.
-Reclamation involves activities undertaken, in compliance with applicable mined land reclamation requirements, to return the land to an appropriate post-mining contour and land use in order to meet applicable federal and state reclamation requirements.
-In addition, once earth-disturbing activities conducted prior to active mining activities have ceased and all related requirements in Part 11.J.6 have been met, and a well-delineated active mining area has been established, all activities (including any clearing, grading, and excavation) that occur within the active mining area are active mining activities. - 4.
-Active mineral mining area A place where work or other activity related to the extraction, removal or recovery of non-metallic minerals is being conducted, except, with respect to surface mines, any area of land on or in which grading has been completed to return the earth to desired contour and reclamation work has begun.
-Note: Earth-disturbing activities described in the definition in Part 11.J.4.2 that occur on areas outside the active mining area (e.g., for expansion of the mine into undeveloped territory) are considered earth-disturbing conducted prior to active mining activities, and must comply with the requirements in Part 11.J.6. - 5.
-Inactive mineral mining facility A site or portion of a site where mineral mining and/or milling occurred in the past but there are no active mining operations occurring as defined above, and where the inactive portion is not covered by an active mining permit issued by the applicable state or federal agency.
+Reclamation involves activities undertaken, in compliance with applicable mined land reclamation requirements, to return the land to an appropriate post-mining contour and land use to meet applicable federal and state reclamation requirements.
+In addition, once earth-disturbing activities conducted prior to active mining activities have ceased and all related requirements in Part 10.J.6 have been met, and a well-delineated active mining area has been established, all activities

+(including any clearing, grading, and excavation) that occur within the active mining area are active mining activities.

+4. Active mineral mining area - A place where work or other activity related to the extraction, removal or recovery of non-metallic minerals is being conducted, except, with respect to surface mines, any area of land on or in which grading has been completed to return the earth to desired contour and reclamation work has begun.

+Note: Earth-disturbing activities described in the definition in Part 10.J.4.3 that occur on areas outside the active mining area (e.g., for expansion of the mine into undeveloped territory) are considered earth-disturbing conducted prior to active mining activities, and must comply with the requirements in Part 10.J.2.

+- 5. Inactive mineral mining facility A site or portion of a site where mineral mining and/or milling occurred in the past but there are no active mining operations occurring as defined above, and where the inactive portion is not covered by an active mining permit issued by the applicable state or federal agency.
 An inactive mineral mining facility has an identifiable owner/operator.
 Sites where mining claims are being maintained prior to disturbances associated with the extraction, beneficiation, or processing of mined materials and sites where minimal activities are undertaken for the sole purpose of maintaining a mining claim are not considered either active or inactive mining facilities and do not require an OPDES industrial stormwater permit. - 6.
 Temporarily inactive mineral mining facility A site or portion of a site where non-metallic mineral mining and/or milling occurred in the past but currently are not being actively undertaken, and the facility is covered by an active mining permit issued by the applicable state or federal agency. - 7.
-Final Stabilization A site or portion of a site is finally stabilized when it has implemented all applicable Federal and State reclamation requirements.
+Final Stabilization A site or portion of a site is finally stabilized when it has implemented all applicable federal and state reclamation requirements.